Pygora Resources

 Registration Info

 Pygora kids can be “pre-registered” prior to growing in their adult fleece but cannot be permanently registered until their adult fleece grows in – usually between 7-12 mos of age.
 Pre-registration requires a side view photo of the kid between birth and 3 or 4 weeks of age, a completed application and a small fee.
-White kids reliably grow in a white fleece, but other colored kids can grow brown, grey or caramel or white fleeces.
+White kids reliably grow in a white fleece, but kids of other colors can grow brown, grey or caramel or white fleeces.
 It’s also difficult to determine with certainty if a young kid’s adult fleece will be an “A”, “B”, or “C” type.

 Steps for Registration: (in order to register a goat you must be the owner listed on the pre-registration certificate; if not, a transfer of ownership form must be done first…)